OlympusDAO-Education/Documentation/basics/inverse-bonds.md

 ## Why are these bonds being introduced?

-The purpose of inverse bonds is to absorb some sell pressure for OHM, supporting its price while increasing the backing per OHM.
+The purpose of inverse bonds is to absorb some sell pressure for OHM, supporting OHM price while bringing in revenues and increasing the backing per OHM.

 ## What assets can I bond?